snowplow-incubator/consent-tracking-accelerator/content/modeling/modeling_1.md

 `Snowplow: New Snowplow incremental model.
 Backfilling`

-You can overwrite this limit for this backfilling process temporarily while it lasts, if needed:
+You can overwrite this limit for the backfilling process temporarily if needed:

 ```
 # dbt_project.yml